Making a Personal Retreat at New Melleray

 After you have stripped your bed and left your linens outside your door, after saying good-bye to the Guestmaster, you may want to take a few moments to sit quietly in the back of the Chapel and ask yourself what this retreat has meant for you.
 The monks call this an examen and it is a good practice to consider using at the end of each day back home.
 Ask yourself whether you feel you were able to pray during your retreat.
 Did you feel any response from God?
 What does this retreat mean for you especially after you return home?
 Are there any changes you would like to make after you get back home?

-Lastly, should you feel a need to begin introducing into your life some of the monastic values and practices you have experienced during your retreat?
+Lastly, should you feel a need to begin introducing into your life some of the monastic values and practices you have experienced during your retreat, see below the Monastic Values and Practices at Home.

 We hope that your visit to New Melleray will be pleasant and fruitful.
 God bless you.